 So obviously Beast mopes by the fire while Forte serenades his emoness.

 Cut to Belle talking with Chip about what a crankypants Beast is and then talks about Christmas.
 However, Chip doesn’t know what Christmas is, which blows my mind.
 Mrs. Potts never tried to make Christmas for him?
-What a bitch.
-I bet his father would’ve made Christmas for him, but Mrs. Potts probably killed him with a teapot in a fit of irony.
+I can’t imagine that’s true.

 She thinks that’s a great idea and starts making him one during our first song of the movie.
 Now I distinctly remember Nchick talking about this song with annoyance in her review because she felt like the movie shifted gears between the Beast needing to learn to be a better person in order to be with Belle properly to Belle thinking Beast just needed to cheered up or ‘fixed’ and he was becoming her little project.
 And I do have to say, I think she has a point.